This page was reviewed under our medical and editorial policy by

 Personal risk factors for lung cancer are also important to consider.
 These risk factors may increase the risk of a nodule being cancerous:

-Once your doctor has evaluated the risks, options may include no additional tests, scheduling a follow-up CT scan, scheduling a more sensitive imaging scan (PET scan), or performing a biopsy to diagnose the nodule.
+Once the care team has evaluated the risks, options may include no additional tests, scheduling a follow-up CT scan, scheduling a more sensitive imaging scan (PET scan), or performing a biopsy to diagnose the nodule.
 Some of the options are:

 A biopsy involves taking a sample of cells from a nodule, so cells can be checked under a microscope for signs of cancer (pathology exam).
 The biopsy may be taken through a tube placed down into the lung, called a bronchoscopy.
 If the nodule is in an outer area of the lung, a needle may be placed through the chest into the lung to sample the tissue.
 If a nodule is very suspicious or difficult to reach, open surgery may be done to remove the nodule.